OpenAiTx/OpenAiTx/projects/mini-software/MiniExcel/README-en.md

 #### 11. Byte Array File Export

-Since 1.22.0, when value type is `byte[]` then system will save file path at cell by default, and when import system can be converted to `byte[]`.
-And if you don't want to use it, you can set  `OpenXmlConfiguration.EnableConvertByteArray` to `false`, it can improve the system efficiency.
+Since 1.22.0, when value type is `byte[]` the system will save the file path in the cell by default, and when importing, the system can convert it to `byte[]`.
+If you do not wish to use this feature, you can set `OpenXmlConfiguration.EnableConvertByteArray` to `false`, which can improve system efficiency.

 ![image](https://user-images.githubusercontent.com/12729184/153702334-c3b834f4-6ae4-4ddf-bd4e-e5005d5d8c6a.png)

-Since 1.22.0, when value type is `byte[]` then system will save file path at cell by default, and when import system can be converted to `byte[]`.
-And if you don't want to use it, you can set  `OpenXmlConfiguration.EnableConvertByteArray` to `false`, it can improve the system efficiency.
+Since 1.22.0, when value type is `byte[]` the system will save the file path in the cell by default, and when importing, the system can convert it to `byte[]`.
+If you do not wish to use this feature, you can set `OpenXmlConfiguration.EnableConvertByteArray` to `false`, which can improve system efficiency.

 ![image](https://user-images.githubusercontent.com/12729184/153702334-c3b834f4-6ae4-4ddf-bd4e-e5005d5d8c6a.png)

 #### 12. Merge same cells vertically

-This functionality is only supported in `xlsx` format and merges cells vertically between @merge and @endmerge tags.
+This feature is only supported in the `xlsx` format and merges cells vertically between the @merge and @endmerge tags.
-You can use @mergelimit to limit boundaries of merging cells vertically.
+You can use @mergelimit to limit the boundaries of merging cells vertically.

 ```csharp
 var mergedFilePath = Path.Combine(Path.GetTempPath(), $"{Guid.NewGuid().ToString()}.xlsx");